 I am not one of the tribe of migrant foreign tech workers seeking their fortunes as agents of the global enterprise or the next public offering.
 I am a third generation professional women born and raised in California.
 The office workers and typists I displaced with an efficient IT solution are a part of local history.
 Foreigners can’t be blamed, and technology is not the villain.
 Technology is not an actor.
 Robots and other smart devices didn’t drive the auto workers out of the manufacturing plants or coal miners out of the mines – humans did.

 In the decade leading up to The Great Depression of the 1930s, the rapid mechanization of farm equipment seduced farmers into believing they could convert arid grassland to cultivated cropland.
 The result was the agricultural catastrophe known as The Dust Bowl.
-Ultimately, more than three million people would flee the Midwest, joining millions more displaced by the Stock Market crash of 1929 in trying to escape the ravages of the Great Depression that followed.
+Ultimately, more than three million people would flee the American Midwest, joining millions more displaced by the Stock Market crash of 1929 in trying to escape the ravages of the Great Depression that followed.
 Most never returned to farming and moved instead into construction sites and gas stations, manufacturing plants and urban offices, and jobs like typing that required an education and training.

-Less than a generation later, those who found salvation in factory assembly lines were living in The Rust Belt, displaced by robotic arms and process automation and cheap foreign labor.
-Oil and gas and mining communities became ghost towns sustained only by the fading hope of a return to better days and the debilitating illusions of opioid addiction.
+Less than a generation later, those who found salvation in factory assembly lines were living in The Rust Belt, displaced by robotic arms, process automation and cheap foreign labor.
+Oil and gas and mining communities became ghost towns sustained only by the fading hope of a return to better days and the debilitating illusions of Opioid addiction.
 Today, their grandchildren flee retail and the housekeeping and janitorial work that cannot sustain them, trying to sing, dance, act, blog or code their way into the living conditions once described as Middle Class.